heyshaquib/heyshaquib.github.io/README.md

-My attempt at making a simple Portfolio for myself.
+My attempt at making a simple Portfolio for myself. welp.